CQULinhaoLi/Hybrid-Image-Generation/README.md

 - **Laplacian Pyramid**: Captures the details between different levels of the Gaussian pyramid, serving as a high-frequency representation.
 - **Hybrid Image Creation**: Combines Gaussian and Laplacian pyramid components with custom weights to generate the final hybrid image.
 - **Image Alignment**: Optional feature for improving alignment between the input images.
+- **Pyramid Blending**: Seamlessly blends two full images by combining the low-frequency and high-frequency components through pyramidal decomposition and reconstruction.
+- **Region Blending**: Blends specific regions of two images based on a mask (e.g., elliptical or gradient) to achieve smooth transitions between the blended areas.
+Customizable parameters allow precise control over the blending region and effect.

 ## Prerequisites
 This project requires the following libraries: